adebisi5/blog/content/post/fire_emblem_awakening.md

 * Animation - The animation during battle felt more complete and fluid than fates.
 The ultimate attacks looked cooler also.
 * The classes - Although similar to fates, I liked the other options.
 The assasin in here does so much damage.... no joke.
 * Dragons!? - I liked better the dragons in This version compared to fates.
 The dragon in fates looks like a skinny robot.
+* 3D? - I could actually play this game in fully 3D.
+I tried with fates but, could not do it for some reason.